vishakha-ramani/inferno-autoscaler/README.md

 Optimizer:
 Optimizer consumes output of Model Analyzer to make global scaling decisions.

+**Operating Mode:**
+The WVA currently operates in **unlimited mode**, where each variant receives optimal allocation independently without cluster capacity constraints.
+This approach simplifies operations and integrates well with cluster autoscalers in cloud environments.
+Limited mode (with capacity-aware allocation) is planned for future releases pending additional design work for integration with the llmd stack.

 Proposed sources:
 These include the new [API proposal](https://docs.google.com/document/d/1j2KRAT68_FYxq1iVzG0xVL-DHQhGVUZBqiM22Hd_0hc/edit?usp=drivesdk&resourcekey=0-5cSovS8QcRQNYXj0_kRMiw), which is expected to work in conjunction with the inference scheduler (EPP) to provide insights into the request scheduler's dispatching logic.